 This Vegan Tuscan Kale Chickpea Soup is the perfect comfort and flavorful bowl of goodness for those cold winter days.
-Filled with herbs and spices, kale, chickpea, carrots, tomatoes, and onions, this soup is quite the healthy meal and surely does warm things up nicely.
-Super easy to make and only requires one pot.
+Filled with herbs and spices, kale or spinach, chickpea, cannellini beans, carrots, tomatoes, celery, garlic, and onions, this soup is quite the healthy meal and surely does warm things up nicely.
+Super easy to make and only requires only one pot.
 All vegan + gluten-free.

 I’m such a HUGE fan of soup (or at least I use to eat soup almost daily some years ago), so of course, I am really excited to share this recipe with you all.
 There’s nothing like a hearty veggie soup and this recipe is the epitome of that.

 If you’ve been an avid reader of Orchids + Sweet Tea, then you’re probably aware of this delicious soup options that are on our site.
 Honestly, this soup is just so irresistible and flavorful.
 I mean—-gosh!
 I don’t know about you, but I love FLAVOR and COMFORT and this soup brings out all of that and MORE.